 GeneCards Summary for DEPDC5 Gene

 DEPDC5 (DEP Domain Containing 5, GATOR1 Subcomplex Subunit) is a Protein Coding gene.
-Diseases associated with DEPDC5 include Epilepsy, Familial Focal, With Variable Foci and Autosomal Dominant Epilepsy With Auditory Features.
+Diseases associated with DEPDC5 include Epilepsy, Familial Focal, With Variable Foci 1 and Autosomal Dominant Nocturnal Frontal Lobe Epilepsy.
 Among its related pathways are mTOR signaling pathway (KEGG).
 Gene Ontology (GO) annotations related to this gene include GTPase activator activity.
 An important paralog of this gene is ENSG00000285404.

 UniProtKB/Swiss-Prot Summary for DEPDC5 Gene

 As a component of the GATOR1 complex functions as an inhibitor of the amino acid-sensing branch of the TORC1 pathway.
 The GATOR1 complex strongly increases GTP hydrolysis by RRAGA and RRAGB within RRAGC-containing heterodimers, thereby deactivating RRAGs, releasing mTORC1 from lysosomal surface and inhibiting mTORC1 signaling.
 The GATOR1 complex is negatively regulated by GATOR2 the other GATOR subcomplex in this amino acid-sensing branch of the TORC1 pathway.